rubensworks/PhD-Thesis/content/storing/storage.md

 2) reducing I/O overhead when retrieving data; and
 3) simplify and optimize querying.
-As our storage approach essentially stores each triple three or six times, a dictionary can definitely reduce storage space requirements.
+As our storage approach essentially stores each triple three or six times, a dictionary can significantly reduce storage space requirements.

 Each delta chain consists of two dictionaries, one for the snapshot and one for the deltas.
 The snapshot dictionary consists of triple components that already existed in the snapshot.